Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?

 |Perfect Is the Enemy of Test Oracle|

-Ali Reza Ibrahimzada University of Illinois at Urbana-Champaign, Yigit Varli Middle East Technical University, Dilara Tekinoglu University of Massachusetts at Amherst, Reyhaneh Jabbarvand University of Illinois at Urbana-ChampaignDOI Pre-print Media Attached
+Ali Reza Ibrahimzada University of Illinois Urbana-Champaign, Yigit Varli Middle East Technical University, Dilara Tekinoglu University of Massachusetts at Amherst, Reyhaneh Jabbarvand University of Illinois at Urbana-ChampaignDOI Pre-print Media Attached

 |Scenario-Based Test Reduction and Prioritization for Multi-Module Autonomous Driving Systems|